OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

   ------------------------------------

    QSINIT supports Arca OS loader configuration file.
-This file is used, at least for HIDEMEM, MEMLIMIT, LOGSIZE, DBCARD, DBPORT, RAMDISKNAME and RAMDISK options.
+This file is used, at least for HIDEMEM, MEMLIMIT, LOGSIZE, DBCARD, DB(G)PORT, RAMDISKNAME, ACPIRESET, DUMP_SEARCH and RAMDISK options.
    But own QSINIT settings have a priority above options, listed above.

    This mean, that OS2LDR.INI parameter will override LOGSIZE value.